 - Unexplained broken bones, dislocations or sprains

 - Broken eyeglasses

 - Lack of proper hygiene – Look for signs of basic hygiene such as skincare, cleanliness and whether or not the person is looking after their clothing and physical appearance.
-These are things that staff should be paying attention to.
-If something seems amiss, then it may indicate staff neglect or abuse.
+These are things that staff should be paying attention to and could be interpreted as malpractice.
+If something seems amiss, then it may indicate liability by staff neglect or abuse.

 - Behavior and social interactions have changed – Has your loved one lost their enthusiasm or does their personality just seem “not quite right?”
 This may sometimes be due to aging and adjusting to a new environment, however, when this occurs, it often causes the victims to withdraw and keep to themselves, whether out of shame or fear of retaliation from the perpetrators.